statamic/docs/content/collections/tips/localizing-entries.md

 ![](/img/tips/delete-localization-modal.png)

 :::note
-When the user doesn't have access to the other sites an entry is localized in, the only option will be to detach the localizations.
+When a user doesn't have access to the sites an entry is localized into, deleting it will detach the localizations.
 :::

 ### Option 1: Delete